 This is what they’d think about their lives: “My life is pitiful.”
 “I have no life.”
 “Somebody upstairs doesn’t like me.”
 “The world is out to get me.”
 “Someone is out to destroy me.”
 “Nobody loves me, everybody hates me.”
 “Life is unfair and all efforts are useless.”
 “Life stinks.
 I’m stupid.
 Nothing good ever happens to me.”
 “I’m the most unlucky person on this earth.”
 “I am broke.”
 “My financial life will remain poor only.”
 “Debt is now a permanent part of my life.”

 She further shared, Excuse me, was there death and destruction, or just a grade and a bad phone call?
-Are these just people with low self-esteem and do not want to improve ?
-No. When they aren’t coping with failure, they feel just as worthy and optimistic—and bright and attractive—as people with the growth mindset.
+Are these just people with low self-esteem and who do not want to improve?
+No. When they aren’t coping with failure, they feel just as worthy and optimistic—and bright and attractive—as people with a growth mindset.

 So how would they cope?
 “I wouldn’t bother to put so much time and effort into doing well in anything.”
 (In other words, don’t let anyone measure you again.)
 “Do nothing.”
 “Stay in bed.”
 “Get drunk.”
 “Eat.”
 “Yell at someone if I get a chance to.”
 “Eat chocolate.”
 “Listen to music and pout.”
 “Go into my closet and sit there.”
 “Pick a fight with somebody.”
 “Cry.”
 “Break something.”
 “What is there to do?”